 As a famous German scholar, Max Weber held that the general rule of mind type, which is formulated with different theoretical bases to build the administrative protection mode of intellectual property rights, there are different options for selection.
 For example, taking the administrative protection of "intellectual property rights" as the base point and taking different forms of protection methods as variables; based on the relationship between the public administrative subject and the administrative counterpart in the process of "administrative protection of intellectual property rights", different relationships are shown as variables; Wait.
 Based on the development stages of intellectual property administrative protection in China since the reform and opening up.
-The study of Dong, Zhu, and Hu (2015) stated that the indicators that can fully reflect the characteristics of intellectual property administrative protection in each stage as variables, that is, the leading goal, the basis, the function, the way, the object and the political philosophy of the "administrative protection of intellectual property."
+The study of Dong, Zhu, and Hu (2015) stated that the indicators that can fully reflect the characteristics of intellectual property."
 By examining the characteristics of these six indicators in different development stages, the author abstracts two modes of intellectual property administrative protection: administrative protection at stages of private interest orientation and public welfare orientation (Hou, Tang, Zhang, Hong, & Wang, 2023).

 There are two main reasons why we chose the development stage of intellectual property administrative protection in China since the reform and opening up.
 First, according to the mainstream view of the intellectual property law circle, from the founding of new China to the reform and opening up, China had not really established a complete intellectual property system, let alone the administrative protection system.
 An important opportunity for the establishment of China's intellectual property administrative protection system is that after Deng Xiaopings visit to the United States in January 1979, China and the United States signed the Implementation Agreement on High-Energy Physics Cooperation and the Trade Agreement between China and the United States (Wang, 2020).
-In the process of signing the two documents, the US requested the inclusion of an "intellectual property protection clause" in the agreement.
-Although the Chinese representatives knew very little about the intellectual property legal system, they therefore promoted the awareness of the establishment of the intellectual property system.
+In the process of signing the two documents, the US requested the inclusion of an "intellectual property legal system, they therefore promoted the awareness of the establishment of the intellectual property legal system, they therefore promoted the awareness of the establishment of the intellectual property legal system.
 In December of the same year, the Third Plenary Session of the 11th CPC Central Committee was held, which opened the prelude to the overall intellectual property legal system construction, including the intellectual property administrative protection system (Zhao, 2018).
 Second, since the reform and opening up, China's intellectual property administrative protection has lasted for 40 years.